 Who qualifies for MAT?

 MAT is available to a variety of patients, including pregnant and breastfeeding mothers.
-Our MAT team works closely with local hospitals, recovery centers, homeless shelters, and primary care offices, increasing awareness of treatment availability to the community and its members.
-The treatment is covered by most insurers, and for those without insurance, ClearChoiceMD Urgent Care offers prompt-pay treatment options.
+Our team works closely with local hospitals, recovery centers, homeless shelters, and primary care offices to increase awareness of treatment availability.
+Treatment is covered by most insurers, and ClearChoiceMD Urgent Care offers prompt-pay options for those without insurance.

 The first step to signing up for the MAT is an intake call with the MAT Program Coordinator.
 Within 24-48 hours of the intake call, the patient will be scheduled with an induction date.
-From here, you will be medically cleared to participate in the program and discuss an individually tailored treatment plan to best suit your unique needs with a provider.
-At the beginning of the program, appointments occur weekly and transition to monthly visits once the patient becomes stabilized on the treatment plan.
-ClearChoiceMD Urgent Care is also happy to assist with coordinating follow up care and counseling for both patients and loved ones.
+From here, you will be medically cleared to participate in the program and discuss a treatment plan with a provider.
+At the beginning of the program, appointments occur weekly and transition to monthly visits once the patient becomes stabilized.
+ClearChoiceMD Urgent Care is happy to assist with coordinating follow up care and counseling for both patients and loved ones.